Marak/ayyo-wars/ReadMe.md

 2. Take that code and create new Behavior at `./lib/behaviors/levels/isMyLevel.js`
 3. Add a new entry in `./lib/index.js` which requires the new level
 4. Make sure the project rebuilds
-5. The level should now be available in the Game Editor mode, Levels drop down
+5. Try modifying `./public/skirmish.html` to use your new level, it should be easy!

 ### Creating a new Ship